line/armeria/site/src/sphinx/advanced-saml.rst

 .. note::

-    In order for your service acts as a service provider, you need to register your service to your identity provider, and providing your metadata is the easiest way to do that.
+    In order for your service to act as a service provider, you need to register your service to your identity provider, and providing your metadata is the easiest way to do that.
 You can get your metadata from ``https://your-service-domain-name:your-service-port/saml/metadata``.